Skip to main content

 2. POLICY

 BYU–Hawaii allows for a student to take a leave of absence voluntarily when a situation (e.g., medical conditions, psychological distress), make the leave in the student’s best interest.
 In such situations, the university will work with the student to define the length of separation and the path for the student’s return.
-Under certain circumstances, a student who has not opted to take a leave voluntarily, but who poses a credible substantial risk of harm to individuals within the campus community or who substantially impedes the lawful activities of other members of the campus community or the educational processes or functions of the university, may be subject to an involuntary withdrawal as set forth herein.
+Under certain circumstances, a student who has not opted to take a leave voluntarily, but who poses a credible substantial risk of harm to individuals within the campus community or who substantially impedes the lawful activities of other members of the campus community or the educational processes or functions of the university, may be subject to an involuntary withdrawal.

 3. IMPLEMENTATION